-New Jersey Product Liability Lawyer
+New Jersey Product Liability Lawyers

-Manufacturers are required to make sure their products have been designed, built and tested and safe for consumer or professional use, prior to making them available to the American public.
-From design, through manufacturing, packaging, installation and maintenance, manufacturers and their subcontractors and licensees may be held liable for damages in the event one of their products causes an injury or death while used under reasonable circumstances.
+Manufacturers are required to make sure their products have been designed, built, and tested and safe for consumer or professional use, prior to making them available to the American public.
+From design, through manufacturing, packaging, installation, and maintenance, manufacturers and their subcontractors and licensees may be held liable for damages in the event one of their products causes an injury or death while used under reasonable circumstances.

-In today’s marketplace, the majority of consumer products are manufactured in a foreign country.
+In today’s marketplace, most consumer products are manufactured in a foreign country.
 It may seem difficult to determine who is liable for damages in the event of a serious accident or death.
 Every product imported for sale in the United States is sold or distributed through a U.S. company or the U.S. subsidiary of a foreign corporation.
 In most cases, the U.S. entity will be held liable for damages.

 Product liability cases are complex and often involve multiple-party liability.
 You may not know whether you have a claim for damages until you understand your rights.
 Schedule a no-cost case evaluation to discuss your personal injury or wrongful death claim to discuss the circumstances of your injuries or death of a family member.

-- Dangerous Drugs and recalled prescription medicines
+- Dangerous drugs and recalled prescription medicines.

-- Medical devices such as defective orthopedic products
+- Medical devices such as defective orthopedic products, surgical devices, and more.

-- Power Morcellators: medical devices widely used by gynecologic surgeons and other surgical specialists that have recently been linked to an increased risk for the spread of certain types of cancer
+- Power morcellators.
+Medical devices widely used by gynecologic surgeons and other surgical specialists that have recently been linked to an increased risk for the spread of certain types of cancer.

-- Home appliance injuries such as electrical shock, serious burns and injuries from gas line explosions
+- Home appliance injuries such as electrical shock, serious burns, and injuries from gas line explosions.

-- Chemical products such as burns and respiratory problems due to exposure to caustic industrial cleaners and processing fluids
+- Chemical products such as burns and respiratory problems due to exposure to caustic industrial cleaners and processing fluids.

 The courts have ruled that products must be safe when used responsibly and under reasonable conditions for which the product was intended.
-For example, it is reasonable to expect a child to play with a toy in any manner that provides fun and enjoyment, whether or not using the toy specifically according to its intended purpose or according to playing instructions.
+For example, it is reasonable to expect a child to play with a toy in any manner that provides fun and enjoyment, whether using the toy specifically according to its intended purpose or according to playing instructions.
 The same general considerations may apply to consumer products such as tools.
 If you were injured while using a product for the intended purpose, in a reasonable manner for safe use, you may still have a legitimate claim for damages under New Jersey product liability laws.